ya-mat/docker_gcc_lapack_opencv_etc/README.md

 # docker_gcc_lapack_opencv_etc

-This image add several libraries to [gcc](https://hub.docker.com/_/gcc) for gfortran.
+This image add several libraries to latest image of [gcc](https://hub.docker.com/_/gcc) for gcc compiler and gfortran.
 Libraries are installed to '/usr/local/lib'.

 ## Install